Cofer Luster Criminal Defense Lawyers | May 19, 2025 | DUI / DWI

 DWI Penalties in Texas

 If you are charged with DWI in Texas, the penalties can be serious and can affect your daily life for a long time.
-The exact punishment depends on whether it’s your first offense or if you have a prior DUI conviction.
+The exact punishment depends on whether it’s your first offense or if you have a prior DWI conviction.

 First-Offense DWI Penalties